Liturgy and life collection

 Historical note

-The liturgy and life collection was compiled by Father William J. Leonard, SJ, to document the liturgical reform movement in the American Catholic Church from 1925 to 1975, when the Second Vatican Council's reforms were fully implemented.
-Inspired by his friend Philip J. McNiff, then director of the Boston Public Library, Leonard sought to collect the raw materials that would allow liturgical scholars to adequately study the full impact of the Second Vatican Council.
+The Liturgy and life collection was compiled by William J. Leonard, SJ, to document the liturgical reform movement in the American Catholic Church from 1925 to 1975, across the period of negotiation and implementation of the Second Vatican Council's reforms.
+At the suggestion of his friend Philip J. McNiff, then director of the Boston Public Library, Leonard sought to collect the raw materials that would allow liturgical scholars to adequately study... the full impact of the Second Vatican Council.

 Sources